Korchy/blender_mesh_source/README.md

 <img src="https://b3d.interplanety.org/wp-content/upload_content/2020/11/preview_02_1200x600-560x280.jpg"><p>

-If you want to distribute your materials to other users, the “Mesh Source” material library can be compiled into a separate add-on.
-Specify the path and click the “Distribute Library as Add-on” button.
-The complete archive with an add-on that includes the entire library of materials will be created.
-Users just need to download the add-on you provided and install it, after which they can immediately use the materials you provide.
+If you want to distribute your meshes to other users, the "Mesh Source" library can be compiled into a separate add-on.
+Specify the path and press the "Distribute Library as Add-on" button.
+The complete archive with an add-on that includes the entire library of meshes will be created.
+Now you can distribute the add-on among Blender users in any convenient way.
+Users just need to download the add-on you provided and install it, after which they can immediately use the models you provide.

 Important
 -